lifeofsoumya/MERN-Interview-Questions/README.md

 - 0(1) in modified BS
 - spread op {... obj} only copies first level key values (swallow), missed there

+Feedback:
+- You have good knowledge, practice more in depth
 ----------------------------------------------------------------------